-The district makes school bus transportation available to all students residing in district who are living two or more miles from school.
+The district makes school bus transportation available to all students residing in-district who are living two or more miles from school and attending the campus zoned for their address.
 This service is provided at no cost to students.
+Transportation is not provided for students who have transferred to a school not zoned for their address.